 I most certainly deserve this.

-I look around my empty house and only now do I feel the full weight of my mistakes.
-The suitcase in my hand drops in sync with my first tear.
-It doesn’t take long for the others to join in, cascading steadily down my cheeks in individual drops, and eventually falling from my chin to the tiled floor.
+One look around my barren house is all it takes to feel the full weight of my mistakes.
+The suitcase in my hand drops in sync with my first tear, and it doesnít take long for the others to follow.
+They cascade in steady streams down my paling cheeks, pooling together at my chin before dropping silently to the floor.

-A sob rips through my chest and I am bitter, though not entirely surprised, when I realize the absolute hopelessness the sound is made of.
-All at once, my body caves in to gravity's pull and I become nothing more than a pile of shaking limbs on the floor of the loneliest home in the world.
+A sob rips through my chest and I am bitter, though not entirely surprised, when I hear the absolute hopelessness the sound is made of.
+The rest of my body soon follows, caving in on itself until I become nothing more than a pile of shaking limbs on the floor of the loneliest home in the world.

 But like I said, I deserve this.

 May 9, 1998

-Precisely one week ago today, the dream of vanquishing He-Who-Must-Not-Be-Named had finally become a reality.
+Precisely one week ago today, the dream of vanquishing the greatest evil the wizarding world had ever known had finally become a reality.
 Light had pierced the darkness, good had conquered evil, and the souls of the victors - the survivors - were overwhelmed by a wave of hope for the future.